-Provide verbal cues to encourage a backward swing and a full forward swing of the arms
+Provide verbal cues to encourage a backward swing and a full forward swing of the arms cue: For motorcycle landings, place feet shoulder-width apart, arms at shoulder level facing forward, and knees bent as in riding a motorcycle.

 - CUE: For backward swing, reach backwards to the wall. - CUE: For backward swing, push arms back. - CUE: For forward swing, reach through for a favourite toy. - CUE: For forward swing, hit the superman position.